srimugunthan/sricorporatenotes.github.io/_posts/influence_and_power/2025-03-29-influence-a-bigger-remote-team.md

 ### **Trade Favors:**
 Offer to help larger teams with their pain points in exchange for their support on your priorities.

+### **Reverse-Psychology Stakeholder Management**

+###

+*   **Ask for "advice," not approval.** People love feeling smart.
+Instead of "Can we do X?" try "We’re thinking of X—what’s the biggest risk you see?"
+They’ll often greenlight just to avoid seeming obstructive.

+*   **Let them "steal" your ideas** – Pitch something as a half-baked thought in a casual chat.
+If a big-team leader later presents it as their own?
+Fine—now it has their sponsorship.

 ### **Stay Adaptable & Resilient**

 *   **Pick Your Battles:** Focus on high-impact areas where your influence matters most.